Three-dimensional AdS black holes in massive-power-Maxwell theor: Black hole solutions

 It is evident that the Ricci and Kretschmann scalars diverge at the origin as

 so, there is a curvature singularity at $r=0$.

 Also, for large values of radial coordinate, $r\longrightarrow \infty $, the Ricci and Kretschmann scalars are

-in which confirm that the asymptotical behavior of the solution is dS for $ \Lambda >0$ and adS for $\Lambda <0$.
+in which confirm that the solution's asymptotical behavior is dS for $ \Lambda >0$ and AdS for $\Lambda <0$.
+However, there is a study on three-dimensional black holes that shows that classical black holes do not exist in three-dimensional dS spacetime \cite{Emparan}.
+Therefore, we consider the AdS case in our work.

-In order to study the effects of massive gravitons ($m_{g}$), parameter of PM theory ($s$), electrical charge ($q$) and the cosmological constant ($ \Lambda $), one can investigate the metric function (Eq. (\ref{f(r)ENMax})).
+In order to study the effects of massive gravitons ($m_{g}$), the parameter of PM theory ($s$), electrical charge ($q$), and the cosmological constant ($ \Lambda $), one can investigate the metric function (\ref{f(r)ENMax}).
 Regarding various terms of $g(r)$, it is worthwhile to mention that $q$-term (the fourth term in Eq. (\ref{f(r)ENMax})) is dominant near the origin ($ r\rightarrow 0$).
-Therefore one can conclude that the singularity is timelike.
-In addition, for large distance ($r\rightarrow \infty $), $\Lambda $-term (the second term in Eq. (\ref{f(r)ENMax})) is dominant which confirms that the solutions can be asymptotically (a)dS.
-As one can see, the behavior of $g(r)$ is highly sensitive to the massive graviton, the parameter of PM theory, the electrical charge and the cosmological constant (see Fig. \ref {Fig1}, for more details).
+Therefore, one can conclude that the singularity is timelike.
+In addition, for large distance ($r\rightarrow \infty $), $\Lambda$ -term (the second term in Eq. (\ref{f(r)ENMax})) is dominant, which confirms that the solutions can be asymptotically AdS.
+As one can see, the behavior of $g(r)$ is highly sensitive to the massive graviton, the parameter of PM theory, the electrical charge, and the cosmological constant (see Fig. \ref {Fig1}, for more details).
 It is evident that for specific values of different parameters, the metric function could have two roots, one extreme root or no root (see up panels in Fig. \ref{Fig1}).
-Since any black hole has to be covered by an event horizon, our findings confirm that the (un)charged three-dimensional dS solution cannot be black hole solution (see the down panels in Fig. \ref{Fig1}).
-The event horizon is defined as outer root of metric function when its slope is positive (i.e. $\left. g^{\prime }(r)\right\vert _{r=r_{+}}>0$).
-On the other hand, the three-dimensional solutions are covered by an event horizon for $\Lambda <0$, which confirms the existence of AdS black hole solutions in the three-dimensional spacetime.
+In addition, the three-dimensional solutions are covered by an event horizon, which confirms the existence of black hole solutions in three-dimensional spacetime.